 “Suicide is not the way out.
 It will destroy your family and probably wreck their faith.”

 God can and does give grace for us to persevere as we wrestle with mental illness.

 “Greater is He who is living in us than he who is in the world.”
 1 John 4:4

 Jeremiah calls Christians to be brave enough to address mental illness, known as “the invisible disease,” in the church.

 I interviewed Eric Geiger, V.P. at LifeWay Christian Resources about Leadership in the local Church

 Eric Geiger serves as one of the Vice Presidents at LifeWay Christian Resources, leading the Resources Division.
 Eric received his doctorate in leadership and church ministry from Southern Seminary.
-Eric authored or co-authored several books including Creature of the Word and the best selling church leadership book, Simple Church.
+Eric authored or co-authored several books including Creature of the Word and the selling church leadership book, Simple Church.
 He also serves as the senior pastor of ClearView Baptist Church in Franklin, Tennessee.